 "This war," said Maggie, "it is not just?"

 "Hell, no!" chorused the O'Malleys and myself.

-"Sean, if I remember correctly, and I think I do, because it was important to me at the time, the December 1971 lottery is the last one that is actually used to call anyone for conscription, from men turning 20 during 1972.
-Lotteries continued to take place for a while, but the U.S. pulled out of the war in early 1973 and the authority to conscript expired and has never been renewed."
+"Sean, if I remember correctly, and I think I do, because it was important to me at the time, the December 1971 lottery is the last one that is actually used to call anyone for conscription, and no one was inducted after 1972.
+Once the Pentagon Papers are published next year and it comes out how much the government has lied about the war, the draft won't last.
+After the U.S. pulled out of the war in early 1973, the authority to conscript expired and has never been renewed."

 "That's the way I remember it."

 Nan and Anna had come back downstairs and were standing together in the kitchen doorway, holding hands.